HTBLA-Grieskirchen/YAMS/frontend/README.md

 `cargo tauri dev`

-This will start the web application in dev mode and opens a Tauri window to display it.
+This will start the web application and opens a Tauri window to display it.

+It is recommended to export a `YAMS_DEV=1` environment variable in order to start the app in development mode.
+This makes the app use paths optimized for the development process.

 ### Building